Duality and Heat flow: Blashke-Santal o inequality and Heat flow

+This shows that $M(P_t f_k) \to M(P_t f)$, allowing to reduce monotonicity to the case the convex functions are super-linear.

-where $\phi$ is an even super-linear convex function.
-We want to prove that $\alpha$ is non-decreasing.
-Note that, after re-scaling, the functions converge to Gaussians which gives back \eqref{eq:funct_s1}.
-Here, we concentrate on monotonicity, as our aim is to emphasize the method of the proof.
-It is easily checked that $\partial_t e^{-\psi_t}$ is locally uniformly in $t>0$ dominated by an integrable function, so we have, using the Proposition, that
+So, in the sequel, we assume $\phi$ is an even super-linear convex function with $\int e^{-\phi}>0$.
+It is easily checked that $\partial_t e^{-\psi_t}$ is locally uniformly in $t>0$ dominated by an integrable function, by virtue of Proposition \ref{prop:main}; indeed, the same arguments giving~\eqref{eq:hessian} give that $D^2 \phi_t \le \frac1{2t}$ (see also~\cite[Lemma 1.3]{EL}) and so $D^2 \psi_t \ge 2t$.
+So we have, using Proposition \ref{prop:main}, that